LeetCodeTogether/LeetCodeTogether/UseExpress/README.md

 # Express server to run our project

-- I was having trouble learning phx/elixir so I decided to make an express proj
+- Was having trouble with phx/elixir so I decided to make an express project

 **Start** (in dev)
 `npm dev`